Some properties are eligible for discounts on their business rates; these are called ‘business rates reliefs’.

 When we receive your application, we’ll arrange an inspection of your premises to confirm the partial occupancy.
 Because of this, we won’t normally accept applications for part occupied relief once your property becomes fully occupied again.

 Under the Local Government Finance Act 1988, we have a discretionary power, in exceptional circumstances, to award up to 100% rate relief to businesses that are experiencing hardship.
-Fill in our online form below to apply for relief.

 To award hardship relief, we have to be satisfied that: